skirsten/VS-Project-Creator/README.md

 # Configuration
 In the top of the `createproject.py` you can configure:
-- `emptydirs_file_name = ".emptydirs"` This is neccessary because you can´t push empty dirs in git.
+- `emptydirs_file_name = ".emptydirs"` This is necessary because you can´t push empty dirs in git.
 But if you use it on your local computer you can just create empty directories in your template folder!
-But don´t delete this file as it is used to identify template directories in input mode (not when specified by commandline)!
+But don´t delete this file as it is used to identify template directories in input mode (not when specified by command-line)!

 # Usage
 ## Windows